 A relatively large number of people in Campo - Potrero telecommute to their jobs.
 Overall, about 12.70% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Campo - Potrero does not have a public transit system used by locals to get to and from work.
+Campo - Potrero is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Campo - Potrero citizens is a little higher than the average for US cities and towns: 22.02% of adults in Campo - Potrero have at least a bachelor's degree.
+The citizens of Campo - Potrero are slightly better educated than the national average of 21.84% for all cities and towns, with 22.02% of adults in Campo - Potrero having a bachelor's degree or advanced degree.

 The per capita income in Campo - Potrero in 2022 was $31,082, which is lower middle income relative to California, and middle income relative to the rest of the US.
 This equates to an annual income of $124,328 for a family of four.
 However, Campo - Potrero contains both very wealthy and poor people as well.